 I thought I was the certified juggler in this family, but it turns out both of my parents can juggle too!
 And my mom ended up stealing the show, much to my surprise.
-We decided to each have three consecutive tries to see how many tosses we could get.
-I think my dad’s average was seven or eight, I kept getting stuck at 29, and my mom was getting 35+ tosses.
-It was so much fun!
-And my mom just happened to have these juggling sacks already (I think the bean bag cubes are way easier to juggle than plastic balls).
-If you decide to look for household items to practice juggling, just make sure the three things are as close in size as possible!
+She just happened to have these juggling sacks already (I think the bean bag cubes are way easier to juggle than plastic balls).
+But if you decide to look for household items to practice juggling, just make sure the three things are as close in size as possible!
 Another alternative is to use three tennis balls.

 May 12: Face Masks

 My mom got us this nice face mask to do as one of our Quarantivities.
 While we were disappointed in its scent (it doesn’t really smell like anything), it was SO soothing to paint the mask on with the provided brush.
-You just leave it on for 15-20 minutes and then rinse it off, applying a moisturizer afterwards.
 I was so impressed with the results—usually face masks don’t do much for me, but after this Once Upon a Tea mask, my face felt extremely smooth and continued to glow for the next day!
 Can’t you tell I’m a total skincare expert?
 (Not.)
 The mask is a little pricey, but the container will last for quite a while.
 Plus, given how good it felt, I would definitely say it’s worth the price!
 I only wish it would smell like a spa.